nicolasiensen/nicolasiensen.github.io/_posts/2022-03-11-running-rails-system-tests-with-docker.md

 The [Rails Guides website](https://guides.rubyonrails.org/testing.html) provides detailed documentation of all types of automated tests supported by the framework.

-[System testing](https://guides.rubyonrails.org/testing.html#system-testing) is one of the options we have to cover our codebase with automated testing.
+[System testing](https://guides.rubyonrails.org/testing.html#system-testing) is one of the options we have to cover our codebase with automated tests.
 System tests use a web browser to exercise the Rails application from the end-user perspective.

 Compared to other types of tests, system tests give us the highest level of confidence that the application works as expected.
 But, on the other hand, they usually take longer to execute.

-There are many moving parts involved when running a system test.
+There are many moving parts involved in running a system test.
 [Avdi Grimm](https://twitter.com/avdi) did a great job in the blog post ["Rails 6 System Tests, from Top to Bottom"](https://avdi.codes/rails-6-system-tests-from-top-to-bottom/) where he unravels all the components involved in a system test and how they collaborate to test Rails applications from end-to-end.

 The list below summarizes the blog post mentioned above, but reading the original text is highly recommended.

 The list of components involved in running system tests are:

 - The web browser: Chrome, Firefox, and others.
 - [WebDriver](https://www.selenium.dev/documentation/webdriver/): a software program that allows us to interact with a browser programmatically.
 Each browser has its own WebDriver implementation, like [ChromeDriver](https://chromedriver.chromium.org/), [GeckoDriver (for Firefox)](https://firefox-source-docs.mozilla.org/testing/geckodriver/) and others.
-The gem [webdrivers](https://github.com/titusfortner/webdrivers) installs the WebDrivers in the host machine, and Rails includes this gem by default in the Gemfile when generating an application.
+Rails includes a gem called [webdrivers](https://github.com/titusfortner/webdrivers) by default in the `Gemfile` when generating an application, this gem installs the WebDrivers required to run the system tests.
 - [selenium-webdriver](https://rubygems.org/gems/selenium-webdriver/versions/2.53.4): a Ruby gem that provides an interface to interact with any WebDriver.
-- [Capybara](https://github.com/teamcapybara/capybara): a Ruby gem that runs the Rails application under test and provides a better interface on top of `selenium-webdriver` to write tests that interact with a web browser.
+- [Capybara](https://github.com/teamcapybara/capybara): a Ruby gem that runs the Rails application under test and provides a better interface on top of selenium-webdriver to write tests that interact with a web browser.
 - [MiniTest](https://github.com/seattlerb/minitest): the default test framework shipped in Rails.

 Running system tests from a containerized Rails application is not straightforward since, most likely, the Docker image used to run the Rails application won't have a web browser installed to execute the system test.

 There are a few options to solve this problem.
 For example, we could install a web browser in the Docker image of the Rails application or configure Rails to use a web browser installed in the host machine.
 Avdi Grimm wrote about the later approach in the blog post ["Run Rails 6 system tests in Docker using a host browser"](https://avdi.codes/run-rails-6-system-tests-in-docker-using-a-host-browser/).

 This tutorial will follow a different approach.
 We will define a separate container to run the web browser and its respective WebDriver.
-The gem `selenium-webdriver` will point to the address of the new container so it can interact with the browser.
+The gem selenium-webdriver will point to the address of this container so it can interact with the browser.

 ![app-container-web-browser-container](/assets/img/posts/2022-02-25-rails-system-tests-with-docker/app-container-web-browser-container.png)

 The image above illustrates how it will work.
 The application container will host two processes, one running the Rails application (initialized by Capybara) and the other running the system tests.
 First, the system test will reach out to the web browser container to send a command (1).
 Then, in the web browser container, the WebDriver will receive this command and execute the action in the web browser, which will perform a request to the application container (2).
 Finally, the Rails application will receive and respond to the request (3).

 This approach is superior to the others mentioned above because:
-We don't bloat the Docker image of the Rails application with web browsers that are only needed to run system tests.
+1. We don't bloat the Docker image of the Rails application with web browsers that are only needed to run system tests.
-We don't need to install web browsers on the host machine.
+1. We don't need to install web browsers on the host machine.

 The following image illustrates where each component that plays a role in running system tests will reside: